 I’ve written about over 50 studies in my prostate health guide, All About The Prostate, which shows that testosterone is actually GOOD for your prostate.
 I’ve also written about it here.

 Prostate cancer requires surgery or chemotherapy

 MYTH: This might sometimes be the case for aggressive and advanced forms of cancer, but it doesn’t automatically mean that you should undergo surgery or chemotherapy when you have it.
 Not all types of prostate cancer require these treatments.

 This myth is thrust on us by drug companies and some medical experts.
-After all, cancer treatment is big business.
+After all, cancer treatment is a big business.
 A $200 billion a year business.
 Despite the aggressive campaign for conventional cancer treatments, 98 percent of such treatments fail to deliver.
 Worse, it makes some cancer patients sicker.